bitovi/academy/src/web-components/3-map-view/map-view.md

 In this part we will:

-- Create a component named `google-map-view`.
+- Create a custom element named `google-map-view`.
 - Initialize the [Google maps API](https://developers.google.com/maps/documentation/).
+- Learn about Shadow DOM and `connectedCallback`.

 ## Problem